 The only exception to this requirement is if the Licensed Retail Operator is a sole proprietor or is in a partnership between two or more individuals, and will be both the Licensed Operator and performing the duties of the retail store manager for a particular store – in which case a Cannabis Retail Manager Licence is not required.

 A Cannabis Retail Manager Licence must be obtained prior to managing any cannabis retail store locations and the cost for this licence application is $750/licence.

-The announcement of this amendment will provide licence holders with additional relief and reduces administrative burden as the COVID-19 pandemic has brought about difficult circumstances.
-This changes will also provide substantial cost savings since fewer managers will be required, meaning fewer wages to pay, fewer licence applications and fewer renewal fees.
+The announcement of this amendment will provide license holders with additional relief and reducesreduce administrative burden as the COVID-19 pandemic has brought about difficult circumstances.
+These changes will also provide substantial cost savings since fewer managers will be required, meaning fewer wages to pay, fewer licenclicensee applications, and fewer renewal fees.

 Now that 1 Licensed Retail Manager can oversee multiple locations, a record of the locations for which a Retail Manager is accountable is now required to be submitted to the AGCO (see subsection 9 of Registrar’s Standard 8.1).
 Furthermore, Cannabis Retail Operators must retain an up-to-date document stating each location for which their Licensed Retail Managers are accountable.
 This record must be made readily available for review upon the request of AGCO Compliance Officials.